phaustin/quantecon-example/book/docs/about_py.md

 c = np.sin(a)                          # Apply sin to each element of a
 ```

-Now let\'s take the inner product
+Now let's take the inner product

 ```{code-cell} ipython3
 b @ c
 ```

-The number you see here might vary slightly but it\'s essentially zero.
+The number you see here might vary slightly but it's essentially zero.

 (For older versions of Python and NumPy you need to use the
 [np.dot](http://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html)